Travel I-75

 What: A curve warning system uses a combination of in-pavement or roadside sensors typically installed ahead of a curve to detect adverse traffic conditions and provide notification to drivers through use of warning signage.

-Where: CWS are planned to be installed prior to key curve locations with known safety issues such as:
+Where: CWS were installed prior to key curve locations with known safety issues such as:

 • I-75 NB at Bernard Ave